mspielberg/factorio-miniloader/README.md

 ## How it works

-Each miniloader hides a pair of very fast invisible inserters, one for each lane of the belt.
-LUA scripting adjusts pickup and drop points accordingly when the direction of the miniloader is changed.
+Each miniloader hides a set of very fast invisible inserters, one for each lane of the belt.
+Lua scripting adjusts pickup and drop points accordingly when the direction of the miniloader is changed.

-Since item movement is handled by inserters, there is no on_tick handler, no LUA impact on UPS, and miniloaders will benefit from any future improvements to belt and inserter performance made by Wube in the Factorio core.
+Since item movement is handled by inserters, there is no on_tick handler, no Lua impact on UPS, and miniloaders will benefit from any future improvements to belt and inserter performance made by Wube in the Factorio core.